seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Thou detestable maw, thou womb of death,
 Gorged with the dearest morsel of the earth,
 Thus I enforce thy rotten jaws to open,
-And, in despite, I’ll cram thee with more food!
+And, in despite, I'll cram thee with more food!

 *Opens the tomb*

 **PARIS**
-This is that banish’d haughty Montague,
+This is that banish'd haughty Montague,
-That murder’d my love’s cousin, with which grief,
+That murder'd my love's cousin, with which grief,
 It is supposed, the fair creature died;
 And here is come to do some villanous shame
 To the dead bodies: I will apprehend him.

 *Comes forward*

-Stop thy unhallow’d toil, vile Montague!
+Stop thy unhallow'd toil, vile Montague!
 Can vengeance be pursued further than death?
 Condemned villain, I do apprehend thee:
 Obey, and go with me; for thou must die.